undg/zsh-supercharge/README.md

 # Supercharge

-Options to supercharge your zsh experience
+Sensible options to supercharge my zsh.

 - Auto CD into directory.
 Case insensitive, but also search for the match in the whole string.
   ![2022-11-10-21:55:28](https://user-images.githubusercontent.com/696094/201252866-6e85b62e-8753-45af-b16f-ae158918b28d.png)